 We tested baskets from all of the major gift basket companies.
 We chose not to order baskets from companies that specialized in specific combinations of meats and cheeses or that catered to a specific demographic.
 Instead, we chose baskets that can appeal to a wide range of people, and that include fruit, crackers, nuts, sweets, cheese and sliceable meat.
 We also had our raters give each food item a score from 1 to 4.
 This meant they had to make a conscious choice to be positive or negative toward each food item because there wasn’t a middle or neutral choice.
 As a result, we’re confident in the almost 1,000 ratings we received for the foods we tested.

-How we tested gift baskets
+How we found the best gift baskets

 To test gift baskets, we ordered 11 baskets that cost around $100 from each of the top companies we researched.
 We took careful notes of how the baskets arrived and what condition they were in before we opened them up and spread the contents out in our break room.
 We gave each of our testers a ballot with the names of each basket and room to rate five food items from each basket.
 We also had our testers vote on the best basket overall and any food items that exceeded expectations.
 We then collected all the ratings and ranked baskets by the average of all the food scores.